The Consequences of Banning Energy Sources

 To that end, California passed the first-of-its-kind cap-and-trade program, applicable to stationary sources and transportation fuels, including oil and gas production, manufacturing, and electricity generation, allowing market prices to drive down emissions while maintaining its strong economy.
 This approach is prudent since California contributes only 1% to global GHG emissions.

 In the energy field, California utilizes a Renewable Portfolio Standard, setting a percentage goal for renewable energy while allowing electric utilities to undertake long-term Integrated Resource Planning to figure out how to transition the energy grid to accommodate a growing portfolio of renewable sources.
 California also is the leading regulator of automotive emissions in the country, pioneering limits on tailpipe emissions and control technologies years before federal requirements.
 This balanced approach has likely led to California maintaining its leadership in the global economy and energy world, and has served as a model that California should continue to follow.

-Despite state leadership in reducing GHGs, California’s economy still relies on fossil fuels.
-As the state transitions away from this traditional source to renewable energy, the Legislature must account for the effects on consumers, motorists, and residents’ quality of life that come with legislated bans and mandates.
+Despite state leadership in reducing GHGs, the California economy still relies on fossil fuels.
+As the state transitions away from this traditional fuel source to renewable energy, the Legislature and the Governor must account for the effects on consumers, motorists and residents’ quality of life that come with bans and mandates.
 Renewable energy and fossil fuels should not be viewed as diametrical opposites.
 A mix of both is required to maintain a secure energy grid and protect jobs.
 An appropriate balance can be struck to set forth a model for other states and the world to follow.